gnolang/gno/docs/reference/stdlibs/std/realm.md

 ```

 ## ComposeDenom
-Composes a denomination string from the realm's pkg path and the provided denomination. e.g `/gno.land/r/demo/blog:ugnot`.
+Composes a qualified denomination string from the realm's pkg path and the provided base denomination. e.g `/gno.land/r/demo/blog:ugnot`.
 This method should be used when interacting with the `Banker` interface.

 #### Parameters
 - `denom` **string** - denomination to compose with the realm's pkg path